MichaelJEvan/UMass-Dartmouth-CIS602-Deep-Learning/README.md

 Abstract:

-Build a small convolu.onal neural network to count simple shapes: circles, squares, and triangles in 64×64 grayscale images.
+Build a small convolutional neural network to count simple shapes: circles, squares, and triangles in 64×64 grayscale images.
 A dataset generator within JupyterNotebook places a random number (0-5) of each shape per image while preven.ng overlap, and filenames plus ground‑truth counts are saved to CSVs.